Holden Logo

 1928 – 1969

-The badge of that time was monochrome and consisted of two colors – black and white.
+The badge of that time was monochrome, consisting of two colors: black and white.
 The emblem featured a lion sitting opposite a stone.
 The animal put its right paw on it.
-The beast looked proud, majestic.
+The beast looked proud and majestic.
 The mouth was open, and the lush mane fell freely over the shoulders.
 Above the lion’s head was the inscription “Holden” in sans serif capital letters.
 All elements were enclosed in an oval with curly cutouts on the right and left.
 A broken line served as a frame.
 It was wide and consisted of simple ornamentation.
 The background was black, and the details on it were white.

 1969 – 1994

-In this version, the lion has changed – he has become more regal, with his head held high.
+In this version, the lion has changed; he is more regal, his head held high.
 The predator is painted red and sits in profile.
 The designers rounded the stone and gave it the shape of a wheel.
-The animal is detailed: it has a distinctly traced mane, paws with claws, hair, muzzle, and tail.
+The animal is detailed: it has a distinct mane, paws with claws, hair, a muzzle, and a tail.

 1994 – 2014

 The developers suggested a round logo frame.
 They placed the lion in the center, capturing the head, part of the back, and a stone fragment.
-The animal is depicted in a dash-like fashion: it seems to appear on a red background.
-This option was very important for the corporate identity because it served as a model for all subsequent logos.
+The animal is depicted in a dash-like fashion, as if it appears on a red background.
+This option was important to the corporate identity because it served as a model for all subsequent logos.
 The lines of the talisman have been softened and refined.
-The authors took the name of the car brand out of the round sign and placed it at the bottom.
+The authors removed the car brand name from the round sign and placed it at the bottom.
 They also changed the font to make it smoother and more streamlined.

 2014 – 2016